 Solutions S2, S4 and S9 focus on efficient transfer of marine information and data between all appropriate users (ship-ship, ship-shore, shore-ship and shore-shore).

-The process at IMO lead to the specification of Maritime Services in the Context of e-Navigation.
+The process at the IMO led to the specification of Maritime Services in the Context of e-Navigation.

 IALA’S WORK ON DIGITAL COMMUNICATION TECHNOLOGIES, INFORMATION SERVICES AND e-NAVIGATION MATTERS

-IALA has so far focussed on three broad streams: Digital Information Systems
+IALA has so far focused on three broad streams: Digital Information Systems

 Developing guidance on the description and implementation of “Maritime Services